wspr/canvas-lms-lua/README.md

 This repository contains a set of Lua interfaces to the Canvas LMS using its REST API.

+- This is the main repository README.
+- API documentation is located here: <https://wspr.io/canvas-lms-lua>.

 These Lua interfaces are not an ‘application’ in the sense that on their own they will not do anything.
 They are provided for individual users to chain together commands for controlling their own Canvas courses.